Geraldine González (volleyball)

 Geraldine Sthefany González (born 18 April 2002 in Haina) is a Dominican Republic volleyball player who played the 2024 Summer Olympics.

 Career

 2024

 She was part of the Dominican Republic national team that finished eight, losing 0–3 to Brazil in the quarterfinals of the 2024 Summer Olympics.

+2026

+González helped win the gold medal at the 2026 Central American and Caribbean Games, the seventh consecutive for her home country.
+She was awarded tournament's Best Blocker.